← Reading paths

 Introduction

 This path points.
 It does not argue or explain — it indicates, in sequence, the texts that make the originary hypothesis available.
 The sequence is not arbitrary: each post opens a door that the next walks through.
-You can read them in any order, but you will understand them better in this one.
-If you are entirely new to this material, start at the beginning and do not skip ahead.
-The hypothesis resists initiation by excerpts.
+If you have already read the Five Lectures, this path extends what they established into the fuller theoretical apparatus.
+If you have not, start there — the lectures are the shortest way in, and this path assumes the concepts they establish.

-The opening question — how does the center speak, and what does it say — establishes the fundamental orientation.
-Before moving to the originary scene as such, we need the concept of the center as something that speaks, that addresses, that issues.
-The next text supplies the scene from which that speaking emerges.
+The concept of the center — not a metaphor but the organizing fact of all human sociality — established as the primary analytical category.
+Before the hypothesis about language's origin, we need the concept of the center as something that structures, addresses, and issues.
+The next text supplies the scene from which all centering emerges.

 The concept of the center as the organizing point of all human social life — not merely the origin of language but the ongoing condition of community.
 Having established the center's primacy, we need to understand what it means to approach it philosophically, which requires understanding the relationship between ritual and philosophy that makes originary thinking possible.